Skip to content

 move

 Move ROMs from an input directory to the output directory.
-The same directory can be specified for both input & output, resulting in ROMs being renamed as their names change in DATs.
+The same directory can be specified for both input & output, resulting in ROMs being renamed as their filenames change in DATs.

 Create a link in the output directory to a ROM in the input directory.

-igir has two ROM archive commands.
-Archive commands require either the copy or move write command.
+Igir has two ROM archive commands.
+Archive commands require either the copy or move write command (above).
 Only one archive command can be specified at a time.

-If no archive command is specified, files will be left as-is.
-If they are already extracted, then they will stay extracted.
-If they are already archived (including non-.zip archives), then they will stay archived.
+If no archive command is specified, then files will be left as-is.
+If they are already extracted, then they will stay extracted; if they are already archived (including non-.zip archives), then they will stay archived in their original format.

 See the archives page for more information on supported archive types.